Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Our Planet

-From the makers of landmark series Planet Earth and Blue Planet comes a groundbreaking take a look at the world we stay in: the issues the pure world faces, the options to repair these points, and examples of full rehabilitation.
+From the makers of landmark series Planet Earth and Blue Planet comes a groundbreaking have a look at the world we dwell in: the issues the pure world faces, the options to repair these points, and examples of full rehabilitation.

-Narrated by veteran pure historian and international treasure David Attenborough, this fascinating series take viewers on a journey by way of completely different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves dwelling in Chernobyl’s forests.
+Narrated by veteran pure historian and world treasure David Attenborough, this fascinating series take viewers on a journey by completely different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves dwelling in Chernobyl’s forests.

 Watch on Netflix